jenniferreyesdev/mtl_transformer/README.md

 ### Key Design Decisions:

 1. **CLS Token Selection**
-   - Uses first token (`[:,0,:]`) of last hidden state as sentence representation
-   - Comprehensive advantages over alternatives:
-     - Significantly more computationally efficient than mean/max pooling operations
-       * Requires only a single index operation instead of computing across all tokens
-       * Reduces memory bandwidth requirements during forward and backward passes
-       * Enables faster training and inference
-     - Maintains comprehensive sentence-level context
-       * CLS token attends to all other tokens through self-attention
-       * Captures long-range dependencies effectively
-       * Learns hierarchical relationships between tokens
-     - Provides single vector representation ideal for classification
-       * Fixed dimensionality regardless of input length
-       * Dense semantic representation of entire sequence
-       * Simplified downstream task architecture
-     - Maintains consistency with BERT-style pretraining
-       * Leverages pretrained knowledge effectively
-       * Enables better transfer learning
-       * Reduces training instability
-     - Facilitates gradient flow during backpropagation
-       * Direct path to loss function
-       * Reduces vanishing gradient problems
-       * Enables more stable training
-     - Memory efficient implementation
-       * Reduces GPU memory requirements
-       * Enables larger batch sizes
-       * Improves training throughput
+The CLS token selection uses the first token of the last hidden state as sentence representation.
+This approach is significantly more computationally efficient than mean/max pooling operations, requiring only a single index operation and reducing memory bandwidth requirements during forward and backward passes.
+The CLS token maintains comprehensive sentence-level context by attending to all other tokens through self-attention and capturing long-range dependencies effectively.
+It provides a single vector representation ideal for classification with fixed dimensionality regardless of input length, while maintaining consistency with BERT-style pretraining.
+This facilitates gradient flow during backpropagation by providing a direct path to the loss function and reduces vanishing gradient problems.
+The implementation is memory efficient, reducing GPU memory requirements and enabling larger batch sizes for improved training throughput.

 2. **Dropout Implementation**
-   - Strategic 0.1 dropout rate applied after CLS token extraction
-   - Comprehensive rationale:
-     - Prevents overfitting on sentence representations
-       * Introduces controlled noise during training
-       * Forces robust feature learning
-       * Improves generalization
-     - Applied post-pooling for maximum efficiency
-       * Reduces computational overhead
-       * Maintains regularization benefits
-       * Simplifies gradient computation
-     - Maintains consistent regularization across tasks
-       * Enables stable multi-task learning
-       * Prevents task-specific overfitting
-       * Facilitates knowledge sharing
-     - Carefully chosen dropout rate balances:
-       * Model capacity utilization
-       * Regularization strength
-       * Training stability
-     - Position after CLS token ensures:
-       * Maximum impact on final predictions
-       * Efficient computation
-       * Effective regularization
-     - Creates implicit ensemble effect:
-       * Multiple different subnetworks during training
-       * Improved robustness
-       * Better generalization
-     - Prevents co-adaptation of features:
-       * Forces independent feature learning
-       * Improves feature robustness
-       * Enables better transfer learning
+The strategic 0.1 dropout rate is applied after CLS token extraction to prevent overfitting on sentence representations by introducing controlled noise during training.
+Applied post-pooling for maximum efficiency, it reduces computational overhead while maintaining regularization benefits.
+This approach maintains consistent regularization across tasks, enabling stable multi-task learning and preventing task-specific overfitting.
+The carefully chosen dropout rate balances model capacity utilization, regularization strength, and training stability.
+Its position after the CLS token ensures maximum impact on final predictions while maintaining efficient computation.
+This creates an implicit ensemble effect through multiple different subnetworks during training and prevents co-adaptation of features by forcing independent feature learning.

 ## 2. Multi-Task Architecture Adaptations